Recruited: April 1941

 Peter Morland Churchill was born in Amsterdam in 1909.
 The son of the British consul there, he was sent to be educated at Malvern School and read Modern Languages at Cambridge, where he also played ice hockey at international level in 1932.
 After a spell as British pro-consul at Oran in 1934 he drifted through a number of jobs, before being commissioned into the Intelligence Corps in 1940.

 In November the Germans invaded the southern, unoccupied zone of France.
 This marked the beginning of the end for CARTE, which soon descended into chaos following a split between Girard and his chief of staff, Henri Frager.
-Churchill decided to relocate SPINDLE to the safety of St Jorioz in the Haute-Savoie, but during his recall to London in March 1943 his circuit was infiltrated by Hugo Bleicher, a sergeant in the Abwehr posing as 'Colonel Henri', a German officer wanting to defect to the British.
-Churchill returned to St Jorioz on 15 April, but was arrested almost immediately, along with his courier Odette.
+Churchill decided to relocate SPINDLE to the safety of St Jorioz in the Haute-Savoie, but while he and Girard flew to London for talks in March 1943 SPINDLE was infiltrated by Hugo Bleicher, one of the Germans' most successful spycatchers.
+Within hours of parachuting back on 15 April Churchill was arrested by Bleicher, who had tracked him and his courier Odette to a hotel in St Jorioz.
 Rabinovitch, based ten miles away at the village of Faverges, evaded capture.

 In 1947 he married Odette, who had survived torture and appalling treatment at Ravensbrück concentration camp.
 Their public profile was boosted by Jerrard Tickell's biography of Odette in 1949, followed by Herbert Wilcox's film adaptation, starring Anna Neagle as Odette and Trevor Howard as Churchill.
 Churchill wrote about his experiences shortly afterwards, in three volumes: Of Their Own Choice (1952), Duel of Wits (1953) and The Spirit in the Cage (1954).
-He and Odette also added their comments to Ian Colvin's English translation of Bleicher's own version of his wartime career, Colonel Henri's Memoirs (Bleicher later tried to persuade Churchill to take part in a magazine interview, an offer which he refused).
+He and Odette also added their comments to Ian Colvin's English translation of Bleicher's own version of his wartime career, Colonel Henri's Memoirs (Bleicher later visited Churchill and tried to persuade him to take part in a magazine interview, an offer which Churchill refused).